 Sometimes even the most prepared period goddesses can be caught off guard with rogue pre-period discharge.
 That’s okay, we’ve got the goods to get you back on track.

-Rael’s Organic Cotton Feminine Wipes are designed to help make easy work of cleaning up little messes.
+Rael’s Organic Cotton Body Wipes are designed to help make easy work of cleaning up little messes.
 Our wipes are convenient, easy to pack in your purse or gym bag, and designed to be gentle on your most sensitive areas.
 It’s like a private little shower whenever, wherever you need.

 Having feminine wipes on hand can mean the difference between having a discharge situation and having a normal day.